Advisory Board Vice-Chair

 Karen is a graduate of Mississippi University for Women, where she majored in Biology.
 She attended law school at the Cecil C. Humphreys School of Law at the University of Memphis.

-Karen is currently the Chair to the Water Committee of the National Association of State Utility Consumer Advocates (NASUCA).
-The NASUCA Water Committee hosts speakers six times during the year and provides speakers to NASUCA’s annual and midyear meetings.
-She is also a member of the Tennessee Bar Association, the American Water Works Association, and the Energy Bar Association.
+Karen is currently the Secretary for the National Association of State Utility Consumer Advocates (NASUCA) and also the Chair to the Water Committee.
+The NASUCA Water Committee hosts speakers multiple times during the year and provides speakers to NASUCA’s annual and midyear meetings.